AZERBAIJAN: Raids, fines enforce state religious censorship

 Aliyev had been punished earlier for having religious books, the Interior Ministry noted.
 During a police raid on his home in March 2012, officers seized religious literature.
 The books seized were mainly by the late Turkish Muslim theologian Said Nursi (see F18News 30 March 2012 http://www.forum18.org/archive.php?article_id=1686).

-On 11 November 2016, Judge Kamran Suleymanov of Sheki District Court sentenced a Yashar Aliyev to 15 days' imprisonment under Administrative Code Article 510 ("Hooliganism") and Article 535.1 ("Wilful refusal to obey the lawful demand of a law-enforcement officer"), according to court records.
+On 11 November 2016, Judge Kamran Suleymanov of Sheki District Court sentenced a Yashar Aliyev to 15 days' imprisonment under Administrative Code Article 510 ("Hooliganism") and Article 535.1 ("Wilful refusal to obey the lawful demand of an official"), according to court records.
 [Article 535.1 in March 2016 replaced the old Article 310.1] A court official told Forum 18 on 16 November that this Aliyev was from Turan, but was unable to say if he was the same person as the man whose home was raided on 3 November.

 Raids in the south